TWiesendanger/AdskLicensingModifierWinUi3/Readme.md

 > Modifies License Information for Autodesk Products 2020+ .
 This method will not work for older autodesk versions.

-If you ever had the challenge to switch the licensing typ of a Autodesk product that does no longer start, then you know exactly why this tool saves a lot of time.
+If you ever had the challenge to switch the licensing  of a Autodesk product that does no longer start, then you know exactly why this tool saves a lot of time.
 As a CAD-Admin you might have to do this multiple times per week.

 For Autodesk 2020 product this means, you have to use AdskLicensingInstHelper.exe and some parameters.
 This takes time and knowledge.